LAMurakami/aws/README.md

 Dynamic Domain Name Service page is displayed when the AWS public domain name or IP address is visited.

-* <site>_apache2.conf is the site apache2 configuration file.
+* &lt;site&gt;_apache2.conf is the site apache2 configuration file.
 The LAM AWS EC2 LAMP instance does not support .htaccess files.
-The <site>_apache2.conf file is linked into /etc/apache2/sites-available and then enabled with a2ensite in the Implement_more_sites_conf.bash script which also assigns a three digit numerical order for the sites.
+The &lt;site&gt;_apache2.conf file is linked into /etc/apache2/sites-available and then enabled with a2ensite in the Implement_more_sites_conf.bash script which also assigns a three digit numerical order for the sites.
 Force apache2 to read any changes in configuration files with: systemctl reload apache2

-* <site>_archive_rebuild.bash is a script to rebuild a tar archive if anything has changed since the archive was last rebuilt.
+* &lt;site&gt;_archive_rebuild.bash is a script to rebuild a tar archive if anything has changed since the archive was last rebuilt.
 By not rebuilding the archive if nothing has changed the data transmitted to a remote copy of the backups is reduced.
 The whole archive will be transmitted if any file changes but the